hakanensari/frankfurter/README.md

 [![Build](https://github.com/hakanensari/frankfurter/workflows/build/badge.svg)](https://github.com/hakanensari/frankfurter/actions)

+> ⚠️ **Note**: This is the legacy version of Frankfurter with the original unversioned API.
+> For the new versioned API, please visit the `main` branch.
+>
+> - Legacy API Docker image: `hakanensari/frankfurter`
+> - New API Docker image: `lineofflight/frankfurter`

 [Frankfurter](https://frankfurter.dev) is a free and open-source currency data API that tracks reference exchange rates published by the European Central Bank.

 ## Deployment